Willkommen in Deutschland!

 - Zoo Busch – Popular pet store with lots of locations in Göttingen.
 Website is only available in German but they often have staff who speak some English.

-- Veterinarian – Dr. Ulrike Scupin provides ongoing vet care for our two cats and dog.
-The office is located outside Göttingen in the village of Nikolausberg.
+- Veterinarian – Dr. Ulrike Scupin provided vet care for our two cats and dog for the 4 years we lived in Goettingen.
+The office is located outside town in the village of Nikolausberg.
 It has multiple vets available, staff speak English, and they’re helpful and friendly.
+We can’t speak highly enough of Dr. Scupin!

 - TripAdvisor – A great site to check out popular attractions at different travel destinations and to read reviews from other travelers.
 Be on the look-out for “Traveler’s Choice” Winners from previous years.